2013 Cleveland Browns season

-The 2013 Cleveland Browns season was the franchise's 65th season as a professional sports franchise and its 61st season as a member of the National Football League.
-They failed to improve on their 5–11 record from 2012, finishing the year at 4–12 their sixth consecutive 11+ loss season.
+The 2013 season was the Cleveland Browns' 61st in the National Football League (NFL) and their 65th overall.
+They failed to improve on their 5–11 record from 2012, finishing the year at 4–12, their sixth consecutive season with at least 11 losses.
 They also extended their franchise record playoff drought to 11 years.
 This was the first season under head coach Rob Chudzinski (who was later fired after the season) and new general manager Michael Lombardi (who was later fired in February 2014).
 This also marked the first full season under owner Jimmy Haslam.
 The Browns played all of their home games at the newly renamed FirstEnergy Stadium (formerly known as Cleveland Browns Stadium).